fadden/CiderPress2/ndocs/top/Install.md

    to make it executable.
 The system adds a "quarantine" flag to anything downloaded from the Internet, so you need to do an extra step before you can execute the program.
 In the directory where the files were unpacked, run `xattr -d com.apple.quarantine *`.
 Run `./cp2 version` to confirm this was successful.
+The x64 code requires Rosetta 2 to run on Apple Silicon macs;
+   if you've never run an Intel-based program on your Mac, it won't be present, and you will see "bad CPU type in executable" messages.
+[Apple support](https://support.apple.com/en-us/102527) has instructions for getting Rosetta 2 installed.

 The commands are: